OliverBrotchie/conveyance-cli/README.md

 From now on use Iterm2 as your terminal application!
 Iterm2 is a great interactive terminal that can be customized to look and feel the way you want it to.

-Next we will need to install Rust:
+Next, we will need to install Rust:

 ```shell
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh